-The fair values of The Residence, Lurke Street, Bedford and Boleyn Court, Botwell Lane, Hayes have been determined based on valuations performed by accredited independent valuers, Montagu Evans LLP.
-Valuations at the year end were based on current prices in an active market at date of valuations.
+The fair value of The Boleyn Court, Botwell Lane, Hayes has been determined based on Manager's valuation adopting the methodology previously adopted by accredited independent valuers, Montagu Evans LLP.

 For quarterly reporting, internal valuation models are used to value the investment properties.
-The valuation of the Bedford property have been prepared in accordance with the Royal Institute of Chartered Surveyors (RICS) Valuation - Global Standards January 2020.
+The valuations of the Bedford property and Hayes Property have been prepared in accordance with the Royal Institute of Chartered Surveyors (RICS) Valuation - Global Standards January 2020.